The page has been translated by Gen AI.

 Start-Service windows_exporter

 Code block.
-Register service
+Service registration

 Color mode

-# Note this is not an exhaustive list of all configuration values
+#Note this is not an exhaustive list of all configuration values

 collectors: